-Make sure you keep a copy of any letters that you write asking for Temporary Admission.
-If you do not receive a reply, and you then apply for bail from the immigration judge, it will be helpful to show the Judge these letters.
-She or he will see that you have not received a reply and may ask the Home Office to explain why they have not responded to your request.
+You should receive a decision from the Home Office within 10 days of making your bail application.
+Make sure you keep a copy of your bail application and any letters.
+If you do not receive a reply by the time you apply for Tribunal bail, it may be helpful to show the immigration judge a copy of your Home Office bail application and any letters.
+The judge will see that you have not received a reply and may ask the Home Office to explain why it has not responded to your request.